Skip to main content

 integer | null

-Wall-clock Unix ms when the lease expires if not renewed.
+Wall-clock Unix ms when the lease will expire. null on ended streams.

 ttl_seconds